Disclosure: We earn from purchases made through us

 - Best quality kitchen knife for professionals: Shun Classic Chef Knife.

-- Best affordable chef knife on a budget: Victorinox Fibrox Pro Chef’s Knife.
+- Best affordable chef knife: Victorinox Fibrox Pro Chef’s Knife.

 We took real kitchen knives consumer reviews, critics and ratings and tested different knives from popular chef knife brands such as MAC, Wusthof, Victorinox, Zwilling and global.
-After series of cooking knives reviews, we are certain the best chef knife for most home chefs is the MAC Knife Professional Series 8-Inch Chef Knife.
-This is because, it is suitable for most cooking need and has an intuitive design that fits most hand sizes and skill levels.
+After a series of research and testing cooking knives, our experts were certain the best chef knife for most home chefs is the MAC Knife Professional Series 8-Inch Chef Knife.
+This is because it is suitable for most cooking needs and has an intuitive design that fits most hand sizes and skill levels.

 We have shortlisted the top-quality knives for professional and home chefs below.